Linz Airport: Bus

 Bus line 601 connects the airport within 20 minutes with the city centre of Linz.
 There is an additional free shuttle service for travellers from Hörsching railway station which itself can be reached from Linz main station.

 Car

 The airport can be reached via federal highways B139 (which connects to motorway A1 Vienna – Germany) and B1.
 Taxis and car rental facilities are available at the airport.
 There are three short-stay and schedule car parks, which offer place for 1,050 cars.
 Additionally, there are two large car parks with 2,300 parking spaces which are located at the side of the terminal.
 Passengers can use a shuttle service that takes them to the departure hall.
-At the schedule car park L2 is also an electronic charging station for free use.
-Available for any E-cars, E-bikes or Segways.
+EV charging stations for e-cars, e-bikes, and Segways are available at the K2 short-term car park.

 Environment

 URIS

 The blue danube airport linz gets support from the URIS (Umfeld Rückkoppelungs- und Informations-System)- Council in its environmental concerns.

 The council was founded in 1999 and works as a neutral contact point for all neighboring communities.